laggardkernel/homebrew-tap/README.md

 <details>
   <summary>Big changes made in this repo.</summary>

+- 10-04-2019
+  - Remove formula `libcaca`, cause dependency `imlib2` is added in formula in homebrew-core
 - 08-30-2019
   - Formulae with option `--with-openssl@1.1` is being removed cause formulae from Homebrew-core are moving to openssl@1.1.